imixs/imixs-docker/hadoop/README.md

 # 2. Running and stopping a container
 The container includes a start script running a namenode and a datanode.
 The container can be started with the following Docker run command:

-    docker run --name="hadoop" -d -h my-hadoop-cluster.local -p 9000:9000 -p 50070:50070 -p 50075:50075  imixs/hadoop
+    docker run --name="hadoop" -d -p 9000:9000 -p 50070:50070 -p 14000:14000  imixs/hadoop

-Thie docker container can be access via the WebHDFS Rest API as also the Hadoop Web Client.
+The docker container can be access via the WebHDFS Rest API as also the Hadoop Web Client.
 When the container is started the first time, it automatically formats a Docker data volume for the hadoop filesystem HDFS.
-To restart an existing contaienr run the command:
+To restart an existing container run the command:

 	docker start hadoop

 **NOTE:**
-The option "-h my-hadoop-cluster.local" defines a host name for the running container.
+The option "-h hadoop.local" defines a host name for the running container.
 This hostname is important as the WebHDFS will redirect to the datanode with this host name.
 You should define this host name in your client test environment.

 ### Log Files